MCHS Student Handbook

 Students in Grades 6-12

-- Use or operation of cell phones /smart devices is not permitted in any school bus used to transport public school students.
+- Use or operation of electronic telecommunication devices is not permitted on any school bus used to transport public school students.

-- Use or operation of cell phones, Smartwatches, Fitbits etc. is not permitted from the time students arrive on campus until the final dismissal bell rings.
-Cell phone / smart device usage for any purpose is not permitted during school hours.
+- Use or operation of electronic telecommunication devices is not permitted from the time students arrive on campus until the final dismissal bell rings.
+Electronic telecommunication device usage for any purpose is not permitted during school hours.
 Use or operation includes but is not limited to the following:

 - Any visual and/or audible signal during school hours,

-- Students choosing to bring a cell phone / smart device to campus must secure it in the off position completely powered down in a car or school locker during school hours.
+- Students choosing to bring an electronic telecommunication device to campus must secure it in the off position completely powered down in a car or school locker during school hours.

 - Consequences for Violation: